 Only about half the men with prostate gland enlargement have symptoms that become noticeable or bothersome enough for them to seek medical treatment.
 In some men, symptoms eventually stabilize and may even improve over time.

 If you don't find urinary symptoms too bothersome and they don't pose a health threat, you may not need treatment.
 But you should still have your symptoms checked out by a doctor to make sure they aren't caused by another problem such as prostate cancer.

 The prostate gland is the male organ that produces most of the fluid in semen, the milky-colored fluid that nourishes and transports sperm out of the penis during ejaculation (orgasm).
 It sits beneath your bladder.
-The tube that transports urine from the bladder out of your penis (the urethra) passes through the center of the prostate.
-Basically, your urethra passes through the prostate as if it were passing through a doughnut hole.
-When the prostate enlarges, the hole shrinks and begins to block (obstruct) urine flow.
+The tube that transports urine from the bladder out of your penis (urethra) passes through the center of the prostate.
+So, when the prostate enlarges, it begins to block (obstruct) urine flow.